 The way that the Ethereum foundation describes DAOs:

-Here at Myosin, we are building a freelancer network focused exclusively on Growth Hackers – the digital marketers who are omni-channel experts and have several years of experience identifying and scaling up paid and organic channels that convert new users.
+Here at Myosin, we are building a freelancer network focused exclusively on marketers - growth hackers, strategists, community experts, content creators, designers, developers, and more.
 With the resources we pool from projects we work on together, we will vote to invest the funds that help community members like pay for office space, software subscriptions, and throw monthly events adjacent to the popular Crypto conferences around the world.